KamilMilewski/km-forum/README.md

-# Welcome to KM-forum!
+# Welcome to KMForum!

-## What is KM-forum?
+## What is KMForum?

-KM-forum is a discussion board application written in ROR.
+KMForum is a discussion board application written in ROR.

-## What is purpose of KM-forum?
+## What is purpose of KMForum?

 From [wikipedia](https://en.wikipedia.org/wiki/Internet_forum):